Hauz Khas: Hauz Khas village

 Hauz Khas village is a historic habitation around the region of the Hauz Khas Complex, dating to much before establishment of South Delhi city.
-It existed as an urban village at the edge of larger Hauz Khas area, developed by DLF after the 1960s.
-The village area started getting modernized in mid-1980s when designer boutiques of fashion designer like Bina Ramani, started moving in.
-Then, in the late 1990s restaurants started coming up in the area, today it has around 50 restaurants, bars, pubs and cafes.
+It existed as an urban village at the edge of the larger Hauz Khas area, developed by DLF after the 1960s.
+The village area started getting modernised in the mid-1980s when designer boutiques of fashion designers like Bina Ramani (Once Upon a Time), started moving in.
+Then, in the late 1990s, restaurants started coming up in the area, today it has around 50 restaurants, bars, pubs and cafes.

 The success of Hauz Khas village has led to the development of Shahpur Jat and Lado Sarai as fashion and design markets also in the South Delhi area.

 Points of interest and tourism

 Historical Places like the Hauz Khas Complex which consists of the Hauz Khas Lake or Royal Tank, a mosque and a tomb, all from the time of the Khalji dynasty.
 Neeli Masjid and Chor Minar, where the heads of executed thieves (chor) would be put on display in the earlier days, lie inside the colony.

 Nearby landmarks include Siri Fort Auditorium, Siri Fort Sports Complex, HUDCO Place and Yusuf Sarai Community Centre.

 Hauz Khas is witnessing the growth of trendy shops and lodgings.
 It is now becoming the center for domestic and international tourists and backpackers.
 The area also is home to historical monuments and has easy access to the Delhi Metro, making it a preferred location for many visitors to India and domestic middle-class visitors from other Indian states.
 The area attracts young tourists with numerous hip hostels and cafes.